-Welcome to the Homepage of Mrs. Lyness!Contact Information:Department: ScienceRoom(s):204Email Address: email@example.comPlease direct all questions and concerns via email, and I will get back to you as soon as possible during school hours.Where to find assignments: In your google classroom
+Welcome to the Homepage of Mrs. Lyness!Prints and Photographs Division, Library of CongressContact Information:Department: ScienceRoom(s):204Email Address: email@example.comPlease direct all questions and concerns via email, and I will get back to you as soon as possible during school hours.All assignments will be posted on Google Classroom.You have been invited to joined your Google Classroom for Chemistry, If you did not receive an invite use the code below to join your class.

 To access your "classroom" go to classroom.google.com